dnth/dvc-fastai-fastdup/README.md

 This repo documents how to use [fastdup](https://github.com/visual-layer/fastdup) to clean and curate a visual dataset, [DVC](https://github.com/iterative/dvc) to version data, and [fastai](https://github.com/fastai/fastai) to train a model.

+## Project Structure

+`data/` - Stores the train, validation and test images.
+Tracked by DVC.

+`models/` - Stores the model trained with fastai.
+Tracked by DVC.

+`fastdup_report` - Stores the artifacts from running fastdup.

+## Commands

 DVC versions the data and model produced and syncs them a Google Drive folder.

 Initialize dvc repo